 In large black letters, they read, variously: “Resurrection Through Insurrection,” featuring a large fascist symbol, and “Conquered Not Stolen,” accompanied by a map of the United States.
 They all direct readers to the “Patriot Front” website at “bloodandsoil.org”.

 Local residents were shocked and baffled at the prospect of neo-Nazis in their midst.
 “I didn’t even know there were any in Gig Harbor, or anywhere else in this area,” one woman told a KIRO-TV reporter.

-The fliers, and other harbingers of white-supremacist organizing activity, were not just relegated to one small rural county in western Washington, however.
-All around the United States — in Texas, Maryland, Florida, California, South Carolina, Kansas and Delaware — identical fliers were appearing, plastered onto lightpoles and windows, all of them touting the same “Patriot Front” and its website.
+The flyers, and other harbingers of white-supremacist organizing activity, were not just relegated to one small rural county in western Washington, however.
+All around the United States — in Texas, Maryland, Florida, California, South Carolina, Kansas and Delaware — identical flyers were appearing, plastered onto lightpoles and windows, all of them touting the same “Patriot Front” and its website.

 What people were seeing, in fact, was not just a tiny local faction of neo-Nazis, but the first manifestations of a new nationwide network.
 Although still relatively small in number, they were eager to band together as a white-nationalist army working to create “the new American nation state.”
 As their website promises: “Democracy has failed in this once great nation, now the time for a new Caesar to revive the American spirit has dawned.”